lesbiannix/lpkg/docs/ARCHITECTURE.md

   `ai/metadata/index.json` (use `--compact` for single-line JSON).
 - `harvest` – fetches a given book page, extracts build metadata, and emits a schema-compliant JSON skeleton.
-When direct HTML parsing does not locate the source tarball, it falls back to the jhalfs `wget-list` data to populate `source.urls`.
+When direct HTML parsing does not locate the source tarball, it falls back to cached jhalfs manifests to populate `source.urls` and MD5 checksums.
+- `refresh` – downloads (or re-downloads with `--force`) the jhalfs manifests (`wget-list`, `md5sums`) for one or more books and stores them under `ai/metadata/cache/`.

 ## Module layout